pingswept/me30-website/content/notes/pi-programming.md

     time.sleep(3)
     pin.ChangeDutyCycle(100) # changes the duty cycle to 100% (full power) time.sleep(3)
-    pin.stop()               # ends the PWM function of the pin GPIO.cleanup()           # the cleanup() function resets the mode of all pins to input,
-                                # to avoid leaving some pins as output, which can damage the Pi

 ```

 ### **What if I want to control pins through a web browser?**